raj23manj/kafka/notes.md

 * Producers and Message Keys
   * Producers
     - Producers write data to topics(which are made of partitions)
-    - Producers Know to which topic partition to write to and which kafka broker hast it
+    - Producers Know to which topic partition to write to and which kafka broker has it
     - in case of kafka broker failures, Producers will automatically recover
     - Load balancing in this case, producers will send data across all partitions based on some mechanism and this is why kafka scales.
 Because we have many partitions within a topic and each partitoin is going to recieve a message from one or more producers
     - Message Keys
       - The message produced by the producer contains data itself and we can send a key in the data.
-      - Producsrs can choose to send a key with the message(string, number, binary, ...etc)
+      - Producers can choose to send a key with the message(string, number, binary, ...etc)
       - Two cases
         - If the key=null, data is sent round robin(Partition0, Partition1 ...)(load balancing is achieved)
         - if the key!=null, then all messages for that key will always go to same partition(hashing)
         - A key are typically sent if you need message ordering for a specific field(ex: truck_id) 3:24
     - Anatomy => anatomy image in images
     - Kafka Message Serializer
       - Messages get created by Kafka Message Serializer